phenixdigital/phoenix_storybook/guides/sandboxing.md

 # Sandboxing components

-In `PhxLiveStorybook` your components live within the storybook, so they share some context with the storybook: **styling** and **scripts**.
+In `PhoenixStorybook` your components live within the storybook, so they share some context with the storybook: **styling** and **scripts**.

 While the original Storybook for React only [relies on iframes](https://storybook.js.org/docs/react/configure/story-rendering),